President and CEO

 Tina joined the Houston Parks Board in March 2016.
-As Development Coordinator, Tina is responsible for donor database management, serving as the community liaison for our Neighborhood Partnership Program, and supports the Director of Development with fundraising events, grant applications, and reporting.
+As Development Coordinator, Tina is responsible for donor database management, serving as the community liaison for the Neighborhood Partnership Program, and supports the Development department with fundraising events, grant applications, and reporting.
 Tina has worked in various industries and brings non-profit experience from her work with Brigid’s Place and the St. Paul Scholarship Foundation.
-Tina has a BA in English from the University of Houston.
-She enjoys organizing digital music collections and is hooked on crocheting.
+Tina has a Bachelor of Arts in English from the University of Houston.

 Bayou Greenways Greenspace Manager